svp62/project2-m2-tester/README.md

 :warning: :warning: :warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
 If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning: :warning: :warning:
 2. If you already have psql set up, **SKIP THE REST OF THE STEPS AND JUST DO THE FOLLOWING COMMAND**:
 `sudo service postgresql start`
+3. Copy your `sql.env` file into your new directory.

 # Getting PSQL to work with Python